Stilts (architecture): Disadvantages

-Construction Materials and Methods used in Stilt Architecture
+Construction materials and methods

 In traditional stilt houses, wood is a prevalent structural material used to manufacture the stilts.
 This is usually from a local lumber source, with many traditional stilt houses in Asia using bamboo for structural support.
 In modern homes, concrete and steel are often used as construction material for the structural stilts in houses.

 In the Avieiras stilt houses along the Tagus River in Portugal, canes growing by the riverbank and trunks of large trees were used as stilts to support the homes of local fisherman.
 Over time, concrete slabs have been added to support the wood and extend the pillars foundation into the ground, making buildings more stable in the case of flooding.

 Over the years many cultures have modified aspects of their construction method to improve the stability and strength of buildings on stilts.
 In Sumatra, severe damage from flooding and other natural disasters has modernised many aspects of stilt house construction, with concrete being added to foundations of some buildings more prone to such events such as flooding, earthquakes, and large storms.
 By using concrete slabs in construction as well as by using concrete pillars, the stilts supporting the main building on top have been less damaged by recent events as compared to previous years.
 The improvement of technologies such as the durability of nails and screws has also made the connections between the pillar and various beams stronger.

 Often the materials used in stilt housing reflect the challenges of its location.
 For example, a building with foundations underwater for most of the time often uses wood or reinforced concrete as the main material for stilts.
 A building that is sat on ground that is only flood-prone however can have brick and mortar as the primary structural element.
 Another type of stilts involves wooden stilts with ballasts to allow for a building to float freely in water.
 This can allow for a large amount of water to enter an area with the buildings safely afloat, reducing damage to a building during flooding events or from waves, winds, or tides.
 These stilts must be designed to provide the floating building with stability and buoyancy.
 This construction technique of developing a floating village is seen globally, from Peru to Hong Kong.
 Some floating villages in Vietnam are composed of a raft fixed to wooden stilts that are driven into the shallow sea floor.
 These stilts are periodically replaced every 30 years.